vnegnev/marcos_fpga/README.md

 To compile the HDL sources do: (not necessary if bit files from marcos_extras are used)
-- install Vivado on Linux (at least 2019.2)
+- install Vivado + Vitis on Linux (at least 2020.2)
-- go into ocra/HDL
+- cd into the hdl folder
-- parse settings64-Vitis.sh
+- Run `. /opt/Xilinx/Vitis/2020.2/settings64.sh`
 - type "make", this will create a .bit file for the fpga

 To run the loopback test do: